Duolingo Max Review 2026: Is it worth it?

 Not really.
 While you can speak in Duolingo Max, it doesn’t score your pronunciation or tell you which specific words you’re mispronouncing.
 You’ll know if the AI understood you, but not if you said it well.
 For French learners, this is a critical gap since French pronunciation is so different from spelling.

-If you love Duolingo's gamification and badges, stick with Duolingo.
-If speaking confidently is your priority, French Together will get you there faster.
+If you love Duolingo’s gamification and badges, stick with Duolingo.
+If speaking confidently is your priority, Copycat Cafe will get you there faster.

 “What if I just want to add AI conversation to regular Duolingo?”